ballerina-platform/ballerina-release/release-notes/swan-lake-alpha5-release-note.md

 address.country.name="UK"
 ```

-**Multidimensional Arrays**
+###### Support for configurable variables with multidimentional arrays

 ```ballerina
 configurable int[][] & readonly int2DArr = ?;
 ```
-In  `Config.toml`
+The  `Config.toml` would be as follows.

 ```toml
 int2DArr = [[1,2],[3,4]]
 ```

-###### Support for optional module name specification in TOML syntax of configurable variables.
+###### Support for optional module name in TOML syntax of configurable variables

-When providing values for the configurable variables, the  module information can be provided in `Config.toml` according to the following specifications.
+When providing values for the configurable variables, the module information should be provided in the `Config.toml` file according to the following specifications.

 * The org-name and module-name are optional for configurable variables defined in the root module of the program.
 * The org-name is optional only for configurable variables defined in the root package of the program.
-For example, consider a package with organization name `myOrg` and root module name `main`.
+For example, consider a package with the organization name as `myOrg` and root module name as `main`.

-In `main.bal`
+The  `main.bal` would be as follows.

 ```ballerina
 import main.foo;